• Skip to primary navigation

 Fry the nuts in ghee until they're golden brown (stirring continuously).

-toasted nuts
+toasted pine nuts and almonds.

-cracked wheat chicken dish with toasted nuts
+chicken freekeh pilaf with toasted nuts in a bowl.

 Tips and Tricks

 • Sear the chicken before boiling it.
-This gives it a beautiful color and brings out all the juices that will flavor your chicken broth.
+This gives it a beautiful color and brings out all the juices that flavor your chicken broth.

 • Add around ¼ cup of chicken broth to the freekeh after it's finished cooking.
 My family doesn't prefer it dry, so we always add even more broth after it's done to keep it more moist and hearty.